yitalu/bayesian_survival_analysis/README.md

 ## Weibull Model

 ### The Model
-Weibull Models are in fact a more general form of exponential.
+Weibull Models are in fact a more general form of exponential models.
 It has the flexibility to capture a varying rate in the hazard function, and in this case, fit the data better than the basic exponential model.
 I present the results here first, but more description will be added soon.

 [CONTENT TO BE ADDED SOON.]